Click on a section heading for answers

-There are substantive discounts for teams and volume licensing.
+There are discounts for teams and volume licensing.
 Please visit our shop.

-If you need to purchase larger numbers of licenses or a site license please write to email@example.com.
+If you need to purchase a site license please write to email@example.com.

-The tool itself requires little training.
-However, there is a rich training opportunity for applying Southbeach to specific methods, e.g. Root Cause Analysis, Situational Improvement, Problem Solving, TRIZ.
-Training could also be developed for the MyCreativity and MyReports rules languages.
+The tool is intuitive and requires little training.
+However, there is a rich training opportunity in applying Southbeach to specific methods, e.g. Root Cause Analysis, Situational Improvement, Problem Solving, TRIZ.

 If you wish to run a training course, or get involved in the delivery of Southbeach training, contact us.

-There is currently no plan to develop a native iOS version.
-However, many of our customers use Southbeach on their Apple Mac desktop or Macbook Pro by using Parallels Desktop for Mac or VMWare Fusion.
-They report a seamless experience.
-Models work across both platforms.
+There is currently no plan to develop a native macOS version.
+However, many of our customers use Southbeach on their Apple Mac desktop or Macbook Pro (Intel or Apple Silicon) by using Parallels for Mac or VMWare Fusion.
+Models are portable across platforms.

 The early ideas for Southbeach Notation were drawn in the sand on South Beach, Miami, Florida, June 2005.
 The name was memorable and seemed to stick.